wasp-lang/wasp/web/docs/data-model/backends.md

 fly proxy 5432 -a <app_name>
 ```

-Replace `<app_name>` with your Wasp app's name.
+Replace `<app_name>` with your Wasp DB app's name, which is `seeding-test-db` in our example.
 This command creates a tunnel on port 5432 that forwards traffic to the production DB.

 ### Running the Wasp DB Seed Command

+Open a new terminal.

 To seed the production database, execute: